 #6 Being Present

-I am sure you have received the note “You aren’t listening”.
-I am sure you have also heard the phrase “acting is reacting” or ‘Keep it fresh’.
+I am sure you have received the note “You aren’t listening.”
+I am sure you have also heard the phrase “acting is reacting,” or “keep it fresh.”
 All of these notes are dealing with the same problem: Being present.

 Script and scene analysis is essential to making good choices as an actor.
 Anyone that has sat in on a development, written a script or studied literature know how important structure is for a story.
 In fact, story structure is one of the few universal similarities between cultures worldwide, even if the telling may differ.
 We often forget as actors that that is exactly what we are a part of – a story.
 Not paying attention to the structure of it can mean we not only miss opportunities to demonstrate range, but we risk missing the point or flow of the scene entirely.

-Using beats or units (the terms are interchangeable) to divide the script into units of action, topics or energy is a great way to make sure we are serving the characters journey in the scene.
+Using beats or units (the terms are interchangeable) to divide the script into moments of action, topics or energy is a great way to make sure we are serving the characters journey in the scene.
 Marking beat/unit changes in our script can help identify when new information appears in the scene.
-It can stop us from ‘one noting’ (playing the same objective, action or emotion for the whole scene).
+It can stop us from ‘one noting’ (playing the same objective, action or emotion for the whole scene.)
 It also allows us to permission to our self to take ‘shifts’ (when new information changes the characters energy, mood or action).

 #8 Outside In

-Inside out acting (acting where the physical and vocal energy is influenced by internal psychological stimulus) is great, but sometimes won’t get you there.
-Luckily there are a stack of techniques regarding the ‘Outside – In’ approach.
+‘Inside-out’ acting (acting where the physical and vocal energy is influenced by internal psychological stimulus) is great, but sometimes won’t get you there.
+Luckily, there are a stack of techniques regarding the ‘Outside-in’ approach.
 Learning a few will mean that whether you are ‘feeling it’ internally or not, the external result will still appear embodied, truthful and real.